spwntch/monorepo-template/README.md

 ## Contributing

-As an open-source project, we welcome meaningful controbutions.
+As an open-source project, we welcome meaningful contributions.
 [Please read this guide](https://github.com/spwntch/workspace-boilerplate/blob/main/CONTRIBUTING.md) if you want to get involved.

 To contribute to this project, simply clone it locally.